 NOTE 5: The NF service consumer provides the complete updated list of NWDAF instance IDs and associated Analytic ID(s) used for the UE.
 If all NWDAF data is deleted an empty list is included.

 19. if the feature "TargetNSSAI" is supported, a new Target NSSAI is generated and the Policy Control Request Trigger "Generation of Target NSSAI" is provided, the new generated Target NSSAI encoded in the "targetSnssais" attribute.

-Upon the reception of the HTTP POST request, the PCF shall:
+20. if the "FFS" feature is supported and if the AMF is aware that one or more S-NSSAI(s) become unavailable and the Policy Control Request Trigger "SLICE_REPLACE_MGMT"was provided, the unavailable S-NSSAI(s) encoded within the "unavailSnssais" attribute.Upon the reception of the HTTP POST request, the PCF shall:

 - update the corresponding individual AM Policy resource based on the information provided by the NF service consumer;